 Countdown the days until Christmas break with a kindness challenge.
-Ten days to Christmas break, display a visual.
+Ten days before Christmas break, display a visual.
 Look at the picture above for some ideas.
 Or, print off one of these kindness challenges: Santa’s beard, The Gift of Kindness, or use a coloring page to write the challenge on daily.
 Each morning, reveal the day’s kindness challenge.
 Here are our top ten favorite kindness challenge ideas, but feel free to use your own:

 Catch them in the Act

 Of being kind, that is.
 Jot a note to let learners know their gift of kindness did not go unnoticed.
-Consider pairing this activity with the Kindness Countdown or use it as a stand alone.
+Consider pairing this activity with the Kindness Countdown or use it as a standalone.
 Print the version above here (Wolfe Stew logos removed) or make your own.
 Gift tags might work nicely.
 Then you could slap it (gently) right on their shirt where they'll wear it as a badge of honor!

 Secret Holiday Pals

 Make positive presents.
 Mike Millard, shared by Education World, leads learners in exchanging compliments instead of presents.
-To make this uplifting, spirit of the season gift for your learners follow these steps:
+To make this uplifting, spirit-of-the-season gift for your learners follow these steps:

 - Create a class list with a few lines of space between each learner.